 #8: “Stanley’s Hotline”

-“Chrissy, I want you to keep it.” – Mrs. Roper, thinking Chrissy is pregnant (Chrissy actually has a wart she wants to get rid of.)
+“Chrissy, I want you to keep it.” – Mrs. Roper, thinking Chrissy is pregnant (actually, it’s a wart Chrissy wants to get rid of).

-Another enjoyable “Three’s Company” episode based around the Ropers thinking Chrissy is pregnant (due to Stanley’s eavesdropping), but it’s hard to believe Joyce DeWitt doesn’t even appear in this episode (it’s the only one she missed, due to salary negotiations).
+Another enjoyable “Three’s Company” episode based around the Ropers thinking Chrissy is pregnant (due to Stanley’s eavesdropping).
+Hard to believe Joyce DeWitt doesn’t even appear in this episode (it’s the only one she missed, due to salary negotiations).

 #7: “Eleanor’s Return”